rfcx/rfcx-sentinel-pcb/README.md

 ## Conventions for this project
 - **Schematic Libraries:** The symbols in the `Local-Libs` libraries are to be used first.
 This is because I like how these symbols look.
 If the symbol is not there, use the symbols in `kicad-library`.
 If the symbol you are looking for isn't in any of those, make it your self, add it to the `Local-Libs` and make not of it in a pull request.
 - **Footprint Libraries:**
-- **PCB:** Editing of the PCB should be done in the GAL mode of `pcbnew`.
+- **PCB Canvas:** Editing of the PCB should be done in the GAL mode of `pcbnew`.
 This is because some things are handled slightly differently in the other canvases.
+- **
 - **Units:** Use Imperial units when editing/laying out so an object/trace is not located at some odd fraction of an inch.